developmentseed/titiler/docs/concepts/dynamic_tiling.md

 ![](https://user-images.githubusercontent.com/10407788/98711823-7f4de080-2353-11eb-9c8a-8a46550651ae.png)

-With `Static` tile generation you are often limited because you are visualizing a data that is fixed and stored somewhere on a disk.
-With `Dynamic tiling`, the user has the possibility to apply its own choice of processing (e.g rescaling, masking) before creating the `image`.
+With `Static` tile generation you are often limited because you are visualizing data that is fixed and stored somewhere on a disk.
+With `Dynamic tiling`, the user has the possibility to apply their own choice of processing (e.g rescaling, masking) before creating the `image`.

 ### Dynamic Tiling features